Chan Buddhism: Sitting meditation

 Sitting meditation is called zuochan (坐禅), zazen in Japanese, both simply meaning "sitting dhyāna".
 During this sitting meditation, practitioners usually assume a position such as the lotus position, half-lotus, Burmese, or seiza postures.
 To regulate the mind, awareness is directed towards counting or watching the breath, or put in the energy center below the navel (see also anapanasati).
 Often, a square or round cushion placed on a padded mat is used to sit on; in some other cases, a chair may be used.

-At the beginning of the Song dynasty, practice with the koan method became popular, whereas others practiced "silent illumination."
+At the beginning of the Song dynasty, practice with the gong'an method became popular, whereas others practiced "silent illumination."
 This became the source of some differences in practice between the Linji and Caodong traditions.

+Silent illumination

+A common form of sitting meditation is called "Silent illumination" (Ch. mòzhào 默照, Jp. mokushō).
+This practice was traditionally promoted by the Caodong school of Chinese Chan and is associated with Hongzhi Zhengjue (1091–1157) who wrote various works on the practice.
+This method derives from the Indian Buddhist practice of the union (Skt. yuganaddha) of śamatha and vipaśyanā.

+Hongzhi's practice of silent illumination does not depend on concentration on particular objects, "such as visual images, sounds, breathing, concepts, stories, or deities."
+Instead, it is a non-dual "objectless" meditation, involving "withdrawal from exclusive focus on a particular sensory or mental object."
+This practice allows the meditator to be aware of "all phenomena as a unified totality," without any conceptualizing, grasping, goal seeking, or subject-object duality.
+According to Leighton, this method "rests on the faith, verified in experience, that the field of vast brightness is ours from the outset."
+This "vast luminous Buddha field" is our immanent "inalienable endowment of wisdom" which cannot be cultivated or enhanced.
+Instead, one just has to recognize this radiant clarity without any interference.